hkellaway/HNKGooglePlacesAutocomplete/README.md

 ## License & Terms

-HNKGooglePlacesAutocomplete uses the Google Places API and is bound under [Google's Terms of Use]
+HNKGooglePlacesAutocomplete uses the Google Places API and is bound under [Google's Places API Policies](https://developers.google.com/places/webservice/policies)

 HNKGooglePlacesAutocomplete is available under the MIT license.
 See the [LICENSE](https://raw.githubusercontent.com/hkellaway/HNKGooglePlacesAutocomplete/master/LICENSE) file for more info.